-- B) In the "Auto" \checkmark / \checkmark position, the idler operates as follows: - a.
-When switched from "High" to "Auto" or after starting the engine, the engine will operate at full speed for approximately 15 seconds and then go to low idle speed. - b.
+- A) In the "High" position , the engine runs at the high idle speed controlled by the governor. - B) In the "Auto" position, the idler operates as follows: - a.
+When switched from "High" to "Auto" or after starting the engine, the engine will operate at full speed for approximately 12 seconds and then go to low idle speed. - b.
 When the electrode touches the work or power is drawn for lights or tools (approximately 100 Watts minimum) the engine accelerates and operates at full speed.

 - c.
-When welding ceases or the AC power load is turned off, a fixed time delay of approximately 15 seconds starts. - d.
+When welding ceases or the AC power load is turned off, a fixed time delay of approximately 12 seconds starts. - d.
 If the welding or AC power load is not restarted before the end of the time delay, the idler reduces the engine speed to low idle speed. - e.
 The engine will automatically return to high idle speed when the welding load or A.C. power load is reapplied.